Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 If you do not want to give these extra samples for research, you don't have to.
 You can still take part in the the trial.
 The blood and tissue samples will be stored safely and may be used in the future, but only for research purposes.

 The main trial also includes 2 sub studies looking at different types of scans.

 The MRI sub study is looking at whether an MRI scan can improve the information about the precise location of the tumour to help plan surgery to remove it.
 If you agree to take part in this sub study, you will have 2 MRI scans.
 You have one before you begin your treatment and one before you have surgery.
-Please note -you can no longer join this sub study as it has closed to recruitment.

 The PET-CT sub study is looking at whether PET-CT scans can give an early indication as to whether chemotherapy is working.
 If you agree to take part in this sub study, you will have a PET-CT scan before you begin treatment and another one following your first cycle of chemotherapy.

 Taking part in either of these sub studies does not affect your treatment in any way.

 Before you take part in the trial, you will go to the hospital to see the doctors and have some tests.
 These include